Ring Learning With Errors: A crossroads between postquantum cryptography, machine learning and number theory: Attacks on RLWE

-A first fact to mention is that at the time of writing, there is no direct attack against RLWE, i.e., without a reduction to an attack on PLWE, other than general attacks against arbitrary lattices , using bounded distance decoders.
-This topic is under research by the author of this survey.
+A first fact to mention is that at the time of writing, there is no direct attack against RLWE, i.e., without a reduction to an attack on PLWE or LWE, as described in the previous subsection.
 So, all the attacks presented here attemp at breaking PLWE first and then to reduce RLWE to PLWE.

-\begin{thm}[Elias et al. \cite{lauter}]If $K$ satisfies the following six conditions, there is a polynomial time attack to the search version of the associated RLWE scheme:

-\begin{itemize} \item[1.]$K=\mathbb{Q}(\beta)$ is Galois of degree $n$. \item[2.]The ideal $(q)$ splits totally in $\mathcal{O}_K$. \item[3.]$K$ is monogenic, i.e, $\mathcal{O}_K=\mathbb{Z}[\beta]$. \item[4.]
-The transformation between the canonical embedding of $K$ and the power basis representation of $K$ is given by a scaled orthogonal matrix. \item[5.]If $f$ is the minimal polynomial of $\beta$, then $f(1)\equiv 0 \pmod{q}$ . \item[6.]The prime $q$ can be chosen suitably large. \end{itemize} \end{thm} The first two conditions are sufficient for the RLWE search-to-decision reduction in the case where $q \nmid \left[ \mathcal{O}_K: \mathbb{Z}[\alpha]\right]$, which is implied by the third condition.
-The third and fourth conditions are sufficient for the RLWE-to-PLWE reduction; and the last two conditions are sufficient for the attack on PLWE.
-Unfortunately (for the attacker's point of view), it is difficult to construct number fields satisfying all six conditions simultaneously.
+\begin{thm}[Elias et al. \cite{lauter}]If $K$ satisfies the following six conditions, there is a polynomial time attack to the search version of the associated RLWE scheme: \begin{itemize} \item[1.]$K=\mathbb{Q}(\beta)$ is Galois of degree $n$. \item[2.]The ideal $(q)$ splits totally in $\mathcal{O}_K$. \item[3.]$K$ is monogenic, i.e, $\mathcal{O}_K=\mathbb{Z}[\beta]$. \item[4.]
+The transformation between the canonical embedding of $K$ and the power basis representation of $K$ is given by a scaled orthogonal matrix. \item[5.]If $f$ is the minimal polynomial of $\beta$, then $f(1)\equiv 0 \pmod{q}$ . \item[6.]The prime $q$ can be chosen suitably large. \end{itemize} \end{thm} The first two conditions are sufficient for the RLWE search-to-decision reduction in the case where $q \nmid \left[ \mathcal{O}_K: \mathbb{Z}[\beta]\right]$, which is implied by the third condition.
+The third and fourth conditions are sufficient for the RLWE-to-PLWE reduction; indeed, the fourth condition can be relaxed to require that the condition number of the matrix describing the transformation between the embeddings is at most polynomial in $n$, as we discussed in the previous section.